andyjohns/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 ## Beta 2

-- Mobile Convergence.
+### SSL and Multi-URL support

-- In Sync Gateway 1.5 you have the ability to define multiple server URLs in the Sync Gateway configuration, and full support for SSL between Sync Gateway and Couchbase Server (ref [databases.foo\_db.server](../1.4/guides/sync-gateway/config-properties/index.html#1.5-beta2/databases-foo_db-enable_shared_bucket_access)).
+In Sync Gateway 1.5 you have the ability to define multiple server URLs in the Sync Gateway configuration, and full support for SSL between Sync Gateway and Couchbase Server (ref [databases.foo\_db.server](../1.4/guides/sync-gateway/config-properties/index.html#1.5-beta2/databases-foo_db-enable_shared_bucket_access)).

-## Mobile Convergence

-### What is Mobile Convergence?
+### Mobile Convergence

 The core functionality provided by convergence is the ability for mobile and server applications to read from and write to the same bucket.
 It is an opt-in feature that can be enabled through the [databases.foo_db.unsupported.enable\_extended\_attributes](../1.4/guides/sync-gateway/config-properties/index.html#1.5/databases-foo_db-unsupported-enable_extended_attributes) property in the configuration file.

 The feature was made opt-in primarily out of consideration for existing customers upgrading from Sync Gateway 1.4.
 It ensures that their existing configs will continue to work as-is, and supports upgrade without bringing down the entire Sync Gateway cluster.

-### Compatibility matrix
+## Compatibility matrix

-#### Sync Gateway - Couchbase Server
+### Sync Gateway - Couchbase Server

 The table below shows the versions of Sync Gateway compatible with Couchbase Server.